by Joey Phoenix

 There is bravery in letting yourself take risks and try new things, it makes you vulnerable, which leads to change.

 *(If anyone doesn’t experience this or at least some degree of imposter syndrome, can we talk?
 I have yet to meet the talented working artist who hasn’t crumpled onto the floor at some point at their career crying about why the world doesn’t care about what they do or that they’re never going to be the kind of artist that so and so is.
 For me, it’s some kind of weekly flavor of this.)

-Joey Phoenix is a performance artist and the Managing Editor of Creative North Shore.
-If you have an idea for a story, feature, or pictures of adorable deep-sea creatures, feel free to send them a message at email@example.com or follow them @jphoenixmedia on twitter.
+Joey Phoenix (they/them) is a performance artist and the Managing Editor of Creative North Shore.
+If you have an idea for a story, feature, or pictures of adorable deep-sea creatures, feel free to send them a message at firstname.lastname@example.org or follow them @jphoenixmedia on twitter.